ryanmorr/reflex/README.md

 element.textContent; //=> "My name is John"

 // The store is bound to the text node, changing
-// the store value automatically updates the DOM name.set('Jim');
+// the store value automatically updates the text
+// node and only that text node name.set('Jim');

 // After rendering is completed